SaifAati/Geospatial-COSICorr3D/README.md

 # geoCosiCorr3D

-GeoCosiCorr3D is an innovative,free and open-source software tailored for satellite image processing. geoCosiCorr3D is adept at handling various types of satellite imagery, including push-broom, frame, and push-frame sensors.
+`geoCosiCorr3D` is an innovative, free and open-source software tailored for satellite image processing.
+`geoCosiCorr3D` is adept at handling various types of satellite imagery, including push-broom, frame, and push-frame sensors.
 At its core, `geoCoiCorr3D` excels in rigorous sensor model (RSM) refinement, rational function model (RFM) refinement, and offers advanced processing features: including orthorectification, sub-pixel image correlation, and 3D surface displacement extraction.